solliancenet/oracle-to-postgresql-migration-guide/application-setup/application-setup.md

 ![](media/2020-03-26-15-19-58.png)

+- DB_CONNECTION_URL - Connection to local Oracle database.
+- DB_USER_NAME - Oracle database user name.
+- DB_PASSWORD - Oracle database password.
+- ALLOWED_ORIGINS - e.g. http://localhost:4200

 >Note:  Your configuration values will be different.
 The database user name should be the same.
 Use strong passwords.

 An alternative, would be to update your application.properties file.
-Hardcoding the environment secrets is not recommended.
-Injecting them at runtime is a more secure method.
+Hardcoding the environment secrets in the application configuration file is not recommended as they will be saved into SCM.
+Injecting the secrets at runtime via tokens is a more secure method.

 ![](media/2020-03-26-15-23-50.png)

 Open your command line or terminal.
-Run Maven commands.
+Run this Maven command to test your set up and configuration.

 ``` cmd
     mvn clean package